Chocolate Babka French Toast

 1. Preheat the oven to 250°.

-2. In a large shallow bowl or pan, whisk together the eggs, milk, orange zest, vanilla, smoked cinnamon, honey and salt.
+2. In a large shallow bowl or pan, whisk together the eggs, milk, orange zest, vanilla, honey and salt.
 Slice the Challah in ¾-inch thick slices.
 Soak the slices in the egg mixture for 5 minutes, turning once.

 3. Heat 1 tablespoon butter and 1 tablespoon oil in a very large sauté pan over medium heat.
 Add the soaked bread and cook for 2-3 minutes on each side, until nicely browned.
 Place the cooked French toast on a sheet pan and keep it warm in the oven.
 Fry the remaining soaked bread slices, adding butter and oil as needed.